Hans Faber

 The dyke-system Pingjumer Gulden Halsband 'Pingjum golden necklace' is a so-called binnenringdijk, meaning a dyke-system in the shape of a ring or collar, located more inland.
 It has a total length of circa 13.5 kilometers.
 Pingjum is the main terp village that is surrounded by the Gulden Halsband.
 Other (former) terp settlements within the Gulden Halsband are: Pingjumerrijge, Lutke Pingjum, Westingastate, Wattingastate, Meinsma and a former terp settlement of which the name has not been preserved (Van Rooij 2015).

 Why the dyke-system got the name Gulden Halsband we do not know.
 Who knows, it has to do with those ancient times when Frisians lived under the yoke of the Vikings.
 As a symbol of their subordination Frisians were obliged to wear a noose around their neck.
 After they had been liberated from Viking rule, Frisians started wearing golden collars.
-Read our posts With a noose through the Norsemen’s Door and Barbarians riding to the capital to claim rights on farmland why golden collars, necklaces and 'free-necks' were important.
+Read our blog posts With a noose through the Norsemen’s Door and Barbarians riding to the capital to claim rights on farmland why golden collars, necklaces and 'free-necks' were so important.

 animation of the Pingjumer Gulden Halsband